EvergineTeam/MixedRealityToolkit/Documentation/README_Button.md

 **Using ScenePrefab**

 Create a new Entity and add the Component ScenePrefab.
-Select any of the next options in the dropdown list and reload the scene:
+Select any of the next options in the dropdown list:
 - **PressableRoundButton**
 - **PressableButtonPlated32x32**
 - **PressableButtonUnplated**